martin-ali/SoftUni/07-c#-web-2/02-asp-net-core/project.md

 Sort by rating, date added, most comments
 Rating 0-5
-Comments (top-level only, this isn't a discussion site)
+Comments (top-level only, this isn't a discussion site) Chat?
+(SignalR)
+Images in the file system?
+Different front-end?

 # Pages
 # Controllers